extension265/house-price-prediction/README.md

 At last I have fine tuned the model using different classes such as cross validation score, random forest regressor, etc.
 I have also used GridSearchCV to find out the best hyperparameters suitable for increasing the accuracy of the model by testing the data with different combination of hyperparameters.

+## Special mention to Allen downey for the insight of the code and the extraordinary book Think stats 2.